invokermain/pymssql-utils/README.md

 # pymssql-utils (BETA)
 _pymssql-utils_ is a small library that wraps [pymssql](https://github.com/pymssql/pymssql) to make your life easier.
-It provides a higher-level API, as well as a some utility methods, so that you can think less about connections and cursors and more about SQL.
+It provides a higher-level API so that you can think less about connections and cursors, and more about SQL.

 This module's features:
 * Higher-level API that reduces the amount of boilerplate required.